 Your treatment will be started under the supervision of a doctor qualified to care for patients with haemophilia.
 Always use this medicine exactly as your doctor has told you.
 Check with your doctor or pharmacist if you are not sure.

-Your healthcare provider will provide instructions for stopping your current treatment when switching from factor- or non-factor-based medicines to Hympavzi.
+Your healthcare provider will provide instructions for stopping your current treatment when switching from factor- or non-factor-based medicines or bypassing agents to Hympavzi.
 Contact your healthcare provider if you are not sure what to do.

 If you are severely ill or need to undergo major surgery, tell your healthcare provider that you are using Hympavzi.